/Physical Modeling/Fundamental/Isothermal Liquid/Elements/Variable Local Restriction (IL)

 Dependencies

-This port is only used if the Restriction type parameter is set to Variable.
+This port is used only if the Restriction type parameter is set to Variable.

 Non-directional

-A - inlet or outlet port isothermal liquid
+A — inlet or outlet isothermal liquid

-B - inlet or outlet port isothermal liquid
+B — inlet or outlet isothermal liquid

 Parameters

-Restriction type - possibility to change passage section Variable (by default) | Fixed
+Restriction type — the ability to change the passage section Variable (by default) | Fixed

 Dependencies

-To use this parameter, set the Restriction type parameter to `Variable'.
+To use this parameter, set the Restriction type parameter to Variable.

 Dependencies

-To use this parameter, set the Restriction type parameter to `Variable'.
+To use this parameter, set the Restriction type parameter to Variable.

 Dependencies